JaleneA/SCT-JaleneA/readme.md

 ```

 # Error Handling
-✓ Another Staff With The Same Email Cannot Be Created
+✓ Another Staff With The Same Email Cannot Be Created<br>
-✓ Only Admins Can Create Staff Accounts
+✓ Only Admins Can Create Staff Accounts<br>
-✓ Existing Students Import Via CSV Will Be Ignored Upon Later Imports of The Same CSV (With Newly Added Data)
+✓ Existing Students Import Via CSV Will Be Ignored Upon Later Imports of The Same CSV (With Newly Added Data)<br>
-✓ Cannot Create Another Student With An Already Existing Student ID
+✓ Cannot Create Another Student With An Already Existing Student ID<br>
-✓ Cannot Review a Student That Doesn't Exist
+✓ Cannot Review a Student That Doesn't Exist<br>
-✓ Cannot Search a Student That Doesn't Exist
+✓ Cannot Search a Student That Doesn't Exist<br>

 <details>